 Sue brings her infectious love of learning to school.
 After graduating from the University of Pennsylvania with a rare BA in Biology, she published scientific papers, worked in narcotics law enforcement, spent years as a veterinary embryo-transfer technician, raised dairy goats and hogs, home-schooled two sons, coached soccer, and served as a local and national advocate for youth in agriculture.
 Sue has written for, and been written about, in books, journals, magazines, and newsletters.
 With more than 25 years experience in education, she is comfortable in the classroom and outdoors.
 Her natural affinity for teaching has allowed her to experience the fun of working with nearly every age group- from infants to seniors.
 Sue believes that her primary role as an educator is to inspire confidence, curiosity, creativity and compassion.
 Her gentle and effective teaching methods, quirky humor, and weird socks, make English class relatively painless.

-Sue is enthusiastic, compassionate, and loves working with horses (and children.)
+Sue loves working with horses and children.
 She brings 40 years of equine experience to our riding program.
-Sue encourages students to become capable, confident, knowledgeable, and compassionate English and/or Western riders.
+Sue encourages students to become capable and confident English and/or Western riders.
 In addition to being an accomplished rider (dressage, hunters and eventing), Sue has extensive professional experience in equine husbandry including: breeding, foaling, nutrition and veterinary care.

-At home, Sue enjoys horseback riding, observing native fauna and flora, hiking, splitting firewood, baking bread and sweets, reading (with a cat in her lap), and spending time with her family and pets.
+At home, Sue enjoys horseback riding, observing native fauna and flora, splitting firewood, gardening, baking, reading (with a cat in her lap), and spending time with her family and pets.